 Risk of Multiple Pregnancies

 In natural pregnancies, the occurrence of conceiving multiples such as twins or triplets is uncommon.
 This is because typically, only one egg is released during ovulation.
 However, in IVF, multiple embryos may be transferred into the uterus to enhance the chances of successful implantation.
-This increases the likelihood of multiple pregnancies.
+This increases the likelihood of ivf twins or multiple pregnancies.
 While this can be a desired outcome for some couples, it also raises the risks associated with carrying multiples, necessitating careful monitoring and management by healthcare providers.

 Prenatal Care